 In addition, Supply Chain has policies in place to inform its business practices, including the PHSA Procurement Policy which provides rigor to ensure alignment and compliance with core government policy, while supporting fairness and transparency related to access to information of procurement opportunities, processes and outcomes.
 It is incumbent on all stakeholders of a procurement process to gain an understanding of the process and trade agreement requirements applicable under the PHSA Procurement Policy.

-PHSA Supply Chain requires all vendors to adhere to PHSA's Standards of Conduct as well as policies imposed by the health authorities.
+PHSA Supply Chain requires all suppliers to adhere to PHSA's Standards of Conduct as well as policies imposed by the health authorities.

 Please review the Standards/Conduct Policies as well as the Conflict of Interest Policies on the health organization websites listed below.